What is Regression Testing? Test Cases (Example)

 3) Subject7

-Subject7 is a cloud-based, “true codeless” test automation solution that unifies all testing in a single platform and empowers anyone to become an automation expert.
-Our easy-to-use software enables fast, easy, and sophisticated authoring of regression tests without writing a line of code, and high scale execution that runs thousands of nightly tests.
+Subject7 is a cloud-based, “true codeless” test automation solution.
+It unifies all testing in a single platform and empowers anyone to become an automation expert.
+This easy-to-use software enables fast, easy, and sophisticated authoring of regression tests.
+It doesn’t need a single line of code and offers high-scale execution that runs thousands of nightly tests.

 Subject7